apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 $ pio eventserver
 ```

-INFO: By default, the Event Server is bound to localhost, which serves only local
+INFO: By default, the Event Server is bound to 0.0.0.0, which serves global
 traffic.
-To serve global traffic, you can use $pio eventserver --ip 0.0.0.0
+To tighten security, you may use `pio eventserver --ip 127.0.0.1` to
+serve only local traffic.

 ### Check Server Status